 Some of the reporting implies that screening and diagnosing prostate cancer is a black and white issue.
 In fact, it's long been recognised that predicting which cases of prostate cancer will turn out to be aggressive is an inexact science.

 This was a case series of 847 men who had their prostate gland removed because of prostate cancer at a single hospital in England between July 2007 and October 2011.

-The researchers then examined these tumour specimens in the lab to see how accurate different methods or criteria would be at identifying which prostate cancers were “clinically insignificant”.
-A clinically insignificant prostate cancer is one that would not affect a man during his lifetime (meaning he is likely to die of something else), which is not uncommon.
+The researchers then examined these tumour specimens in the lab to see how accurate different methods or criteria would be at identifying which prostate cancers were clinically insignificant.
+A clinically insignificant prostate cancer is one that wouldn't affect a man during his lifetime (meaning he's likely to die of something else), which isn't uncommon.

-The researchers explain how there has often been debate around the over-treatment of such slower growing, low grade prostate cancers.
-And monitoring men (active surveillance, also known as “watchful waiting”) would often be considered a more appropriate treatment option.
-Therefore, having a reliable method of identifying which are “clinically insignificant” prostate cancers is important.
+The researchers explain how there's often been debate around the over-treatment of such slower growing, low grade prostate cancers.
+And monitoring men (active surveillance, also known as "watchful waiting") would often be considered a more appropriate treatment option.
+This means that having a reliable method of identifying clinically insignificant prostate cancers is important.

-Many attempts have been made to try and find a reliable method for identifying these cancers.
-Several different methods have been developed based on a combination of characteristics such as examination findings, prostate-specific antigen (PSA) levels (a hormone associated with prostate enlargement), ultrasound examination and examination of biopsy specimens.
+Many attempts have been made to try to find a reliable method for identifying these cancers.
+Several different methods have been developed based on a combination of characteristics, such as examination findings, prostate-specific antigen (PSA) levels (a hormone associated with prostate enlargement), ultrasound examination, and examination of biopsy specimens.

-These have mainly been developed in countries where prostate cancer screening is currently performed, such as the US (prostate screening is not currently performed in the UK).
+These have mainly been developed in countries where prostate cancer screening is currently performed, such as the US.
+Prostate screening isn't currently performed in the UK.

-The researchers wanted to see how accurate these methods were for identifying clinically insignificant prostate cancer in a group of men whose prostate gland had been removed due to prostate cancer.
+The researchers wanted to see how accurate these methods were for identifying clinically insignificant prostate cancer in a group of men whose prostate gland had been removed as a result of prostate cancer.